Links

-Each device can send up to 3 API calls in a minute.
+Each device can send up to three API calls in a minute.
 If you reach the limit, you will receive an appropriate response code.
 Please check the response codes and send no more calls than the limit.
 Otherwise, your device may get banned for API calls.
-All calls require user_token and some of them require device_token.
+All calls require a user_token and some of them require a device_token.

 User Token